 A sausage sizzle is exactly what you would think it would be – a barbecue with sausages.
 However, it’s included on this list because a sausage sizzle is not just your average ballpark cookout.
 It’s very much a part of the Maori and Kiwi culture as a whole in New Zealand.
 It’s not unusual to see a sausage sizzle while walking down the street, either raising funds for a charity or just offering cheap barbecue fare.

-Sausage sizzles are also a popular facet to Kiwi parties and get-togethers.
+Sausage sizzles are also a popular facet to Kiwi parties and get-togethers and integral to any discussion of the best New Zealand food.
 Think of it as the Kiwi version of a tailgate party in some ways.
 Sausages tend to be served with a piece of white bread, tomato sauce, and caramelized onions for a deliciously quick and communal meal.

 This Kiwi classic actually originated from Britain, but it has taken on a sense of national pride in New Zealand and is seen as the rival to the Aussie’s favorite yeast extract of choice, Vegemite.